Seattle Halloween Events & Fall Fun: Family-Friendly Spooks, Sweets, and Seasonal Magic

 Join the Fun at Magnolia Village Trick or Treat

-Magnolia Village Trick or Treat is a festive neighborhood tradition where families can enjoy a safe, community-oriented trick or treating experience.
-Shops and merchants along West McGraw Street open their doors and hand out treats, kids get to dress up, and there’s even a pet costume contest for extra fun.
-It’s a warm, welcoming event geared toward families who want the Halloween excitement without the scares, all set in charming Magnolia Village.
+Magnolia Village Trick or Treat is a festive neighborhood tradition where families enjoy a safe, community-oriented Halloween experience.
+Shops and merchants along West McGraw Street open their doors to hand out treats, while kids parade in costumes and pets compete in a playful costume contest.
+The event’s friendly, small-town feel makes it ideal for families who want the fun of Halloween without the scares.
+Parents can sip coffee from local cafés while children explore decorated storefronts, all set against the backdrop of charming Magnolia Village.
+It’s a heartwarming celebration that captures the spirit of community, creativity, and fall magic that makes Seattle’s neighborhoods so special.

 Where: Magnolia Village, West McGraw Street, Seattle